emasdev/invest/README.md

 ## Built With

-- Major languages,
-- frameworks,
+- Ruby on Rails,
-- technologies used
+- Bootstrap,

 ## Milestones